-- ii. given the choice of either institutional or home and community-based services. - a.
+i. informed of any feasible alternatives under the waiver; and ii. given the choice of either institutional or home and community-based services.

+a.
 Procedures.
 Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
 Identify the form(s) that are employed to document freedom of choice.
 The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-The Community Centered Board (CCB) case manager informs the individual, the family, the guardian and/or authorized representative, of the feasible alternatives available under the waiver and provides the choice of institutional or community based services.
+The Community-Centered Board (CCB) case manager informs the individual, the family, the guardian, and/or authorized representative, of the feasible alternatives available under the waiver and provides the choice of institutional or community-based services.
 Information is provided during the initial assessment, the Service Plan development process and during the annual re-evaluation on alternatives for service delivery, including choice of types of services available through the waiver and among qualified providers.
-All forms completed through the assessment and care plan processes are available for signature through digital or wet signatures based on the member's preference.
+All forms completed through the assessment and care plan process are available for signature through digital or wet signatures based on the member's preference.
 The case manager documents that the choice was offered in the Service Plan on the Business Utilization System (BUS).